JacksonLLee/cls-proceedings/readme.md

 `table-of-contents`, `headers`, and `papers-with-headers` (all individual paper PDFs nicely typeset with headers and page numbers here!).

+Scaling -- The final PDF with the letter size of 8.5" x 11" has no scaling applied.
+To avoid cutting off any material, the 6" x 9" PDF output is scaled down by a factor of 0.85 based off the 8.5" x 11" PDF.

 Note that if you are running `cls-compile.py` multiple times, all already-existing contents inside the folders `table-of-contents`, `headers`, and `papers-with-headers` will be